learn-co-curriculum/dsc-join-statements/README.md

-Notice that this also returned both columns: salesRepEmployeeNumber and employeeNumber.
+Notice that this also returned both columns: `salesRepEmployeeNumber` and `employeeNumber`.

 ## Summary

-In this lesson you investigated joins including the on and using clause, aliasing table names, left joins and primary and foreign keys.
+In this lesson you investigated joins.
+This included implementing the `ON` and `USING` clauses, aliasing table names, implementing `LEFT JOIN`, and using primary vs. foreign keys.